 Cancellation: Dynamic codes are deactivated.
 Standard subscription pattern.

 Corporate history: The complicated one.
 Beaconstac rebranded to Uniqode in 2023.
-Paying Beaconstac customers on “lifetime analytics” plans have documented on Trustpilot that plans were restructured post-rebrand — rates roughly doubling, benefits moved to higher tiers [VERIFY: https://www.trustpilot.com/review/www.uniqode.com — “doubled in cost, benefits downgraded twice” review].
+Paying Beaconstac customers on “lifetime analytics” plans have documented on Trustpilot that plans were restructured post-rebrand — rates roughly doubling, benefits moved to higher tiers.
 Technically nothing was broken: Beaconstac no longer exists, and Uniqode’s TOS is Uniqode’s.

 Year-5 prediction: Uniqode is likely still operating in 2031 — well-funded, strong enterprise G2 reviews.
 Whether your specific plan survives intact is a different question; the rebrand-and-reprice pattern has happened once.
 For enterprise use cases (SSO, compliance, team permissions, audit logs), Uniqode is a good product and we recommend them below.
-For “I paid once and expect the benefits never to change,” the historical pattern doesn’t support that expectation.
+For “I paid once and expect the benefits never to change,” the historical pattern doesn’t support that expectation — the Uniqode alternative guide covers the rebrand case in full.

 Self-disclosure: Heldqr is our product.
 Everything below is written into the TOS and continuity plan — verify it yourself.

 Corporate history: Younger than Ownqrcode, much younger than the enterprise providers.
-Continuity plan published on GitHub, linked from /continuity: 12 months’ notice on wind-down, source code released at month 6, anonymized data dump at month 9, domain handed to pre-arranged escrow at month 12.
+Continuity plan published on GitHub, linked from /continuity: 12 months’ notice on wind-down, source code released at month 6, per-account exports + opt-in public dump at month 9, final shutdown at month 12 (no domain handover; codes survive via your own custom domain or a third-party resolver at a different domain).

 We’re not the only provider worth trusting.
-What Heldqr does differently is combine (a) a genuinely free tier, (b) a named duration instead of “lifetime,” and (c) a published continuity plan with specific month-by-month actions.
+What Heldqr does differently is combine (a) a genuinely free, unlimited tier — a product decision, not a trial, (b) a published continuity plan with specific month-by-month actions, and (c) custom-domain survival so a printed code keeps resolving even after a shutdown.
 Any one individually isn’t unique.
 All three together, we don’t know of another provider offering as of April 2026.

 The meta-pattern — what makes year 5 predictable